owen-it/ng-component-loader/README.md

 - Each `*.ng` file can contain at most one `<template>` block at a time.

-- Contents will be extracted as a string and used as the `template` option for the compiled Vue component.
+- Contents will be extracted as a string and used as the `template` option for the compiled AngularJs Component.

 #### `<script>`